OPahunang/Bike_Sharing/README.md

 ![deliv2-checkout-times-for-Users.png](https://github.com/OPahunang/Bike_Sharing/blob/main/resources/deliv2-checkout-times-for-Users.png)
 https://public.tableau.com/app/profile/o.pahunang/viz/Challenge-CheckoutTimesforUsers/CheckoutTimesforUsers

+As shown in the graph vast majority of bike usage is under 15 minutes

 - There is a line graph displaying the number of bikes that are checked out by duration for each gender by the hour, and the graph can be filtered by the hour and gender

 ![deliv2-checkout-times-by-Gender.png](https://github.com/OPahunang/Bike_Sharing/blob/main/resources/deliv2-checkout-times-by-Gender.png)
 https://public.tableau.com/app/profile/o.pahunang/viz/Challenge-CheckoutTimesbyGender/CheckoutTimesbyGender

+As shown in the graph, men are majority using bike rentals

 - A heatmap is created showing the number of bike trips for each hour of each day of the week